1513 Beginning Acting (3) F

 A practical class for developing the performer’s technique in various forms of dance for the musical theatre.

-Theory and application of movement, combat techniques, the Alexander technique, the elements of a physical regimen in order to develop physical coordination, flexibility, strength, spontaneity and awareness of the body in presentational space.
+Theory and application of movement, combat techniques, Viewpoints and Laban technique, the elements of a physical regimen in order to develop physical coordination, flexibility, strength, spontaneity and awareness of the body in presentational space.
 Prerequisite: Theatre 1513.

 2153 Intermediate Acting (3) F

-2163 Drafting for the Theatre (3) F, Offered even-numbered years
+2163 Drafting for the Theatre (3) SP Offered even-numbered years

 Introduces technical drafting from basics through advanced practices in theatre including ground plans, sections, elevations, scaling, etc. Prerequisite: Theatre 2453.